Free Airline Ticket Changes – An Update

 Even if TMCs or direct customers haven’t been using ATE thus far, the feature is available any time.
 Whether an existing Deem user or new to the platform, a customer can upload a CSV file of all their unused tickets and start using ATE right away – even if the tickets were purchased before the company adopted the Deem solution.
 When a ticket exchange is successful, a new ticket number and notification are issued to the customer.

 In addition to the Automatic Ticket Exchange feature, Deem is also providing health and safety information in the booking platform, right where travelers need it most.
-Travel SafetyCheck is the latest way Deem is helping business travelers and travel managers feel more confident about getting back to business in the safest way possible.
+The award-winning Travel SafetyCheck is the latest way Deem is helping business travelers and travel managers feel more confident about getting back to business in the safest way possible.